fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/data-markers.md

 - Flag type (default)
 - Pin type

-The pin type data marker was introduced in FT 1.3.
+The pin type data marker has been introduced in FusionTime v1.3.0.

 The image below shows the pin type data marker on a time series chart: